-Our experiments were performed using a natural soil bacterium, the nitrogen-fixing symbiont of the soybean, \textit{Bradyrhizobium diazoefficiens}.
-Besides its relevance in sustainable agriculture as a biofertilizer~\cite{Catroux2001}, \textit{B. diazoefficiens} is an interesting model microswimmer as it possesses two different flagellar systems: the subpolar system, consisting of a single thick flagellum, constitutively expressed, located near one pole of the bacterium body, and the lateral one, consisting of several thin and long flagella peritrichously located on the bacterium body that can be expressed depending on the available carbon source and viscosity of the medium~\cite{19quelas2016, 20garrido2019}.
-Although evolutionarily distinct, both flagellar systems crosstalk, with the subpolar flagellum acting as mechanosensor that regulates the expression of the lateral flagella~\cite{18mengucci2020}.
-The presence of both flagellar systems appears to confer \textit{B. diazoefficiens} an advantage for swimming motility, at least far from solid boundaries, as the average swimming speed is reduced in mutants devoid of one of the two flagellar systems and specially in the absence of the subpolar flagellum~\cite{Althabegoiti2011, 19quelas2016, MonteiroPreprint}.
-These evidence suggests that both types of flagella can have different responses to environmental conditions and regeneration rates.
-To test this hypothesis, we expose to shear two different strains of \textit{B. diazoefficiens}, the wild type (WT) expressing both flagellar systems, and a mutant strain ($\Delta$\textit{lafA}) that only has the subpolar flagellar system, and monitor their behaviour after various shearing conditions (Fig.~\ref{fig: microchannels}).
+Our experiments used a natural soil bacterium, the nitrogen-fixing symbiont of the soybean, \textit{Bradyrhizobium diazoefficiens}.
+Besides its relevance in sustainable agriculture as a biofertilizer~\cite{Catroux2001}, \textit{B. diazoefficiens} is an interesting model microswimmer as it possesses two different flagellar systems: the subpolar system, consisting of a single thick flagellum, always expressed, located near one pole of the bacterium body, and the lateral one, composed of several thin and long flagella peritrichously located on the bacterium body that can be produced depending on the available carbon source and viscosity of the medium~\cite{19quelas2016, 20garrido2019}.
+Although evolutionarily distinct, both flagellar systems crosstalk, with the subpolar flagellum acting as a mechanosensor that regulates the expression of the lateral flagella~\cite{18mengucci2020}.
+The presence of both flagellar systems appears to confer \textit{B. diazoefficiens} an advantage for swimming motility, at least far from solid boundaries, as the average swimming speed is reduced in mutants devoid of one of the two flagellar systems and especially in the absence of the subpolar flagellum~\cite{Althabegoiti2011, 19quelas2016, gutierrezMaster2023, MonteiroPreprint}.
+This evidence suggests that both types of flagella can have different responses to environmental conditions~\cite{cortezMaster2014, montagnaMaster2018} and regeneration rates.
+To test this hypothesis, we expose two strains of \textit{B. diazoefficiens} to shear, the wild type (WT) expressing both flagellar systems, and a mutant strain ($\Delta$\textit{lafA}) that only has the subpolar flagellar system, and monitor their behavior after various shearing conditions (Fig.~\ref{fig: microchannels}(a)).
 In this way, we decouple the recovery of both flagellar systems.
-Overall, our study gives insight into the damage that fluid shear can cause on the bacterial flagellar motor, and enables a simple yet powerful means to monitor the flagellar growth from the main motility parameter of the bacterial population.
+Overall, our study gives insight into the damage that fluid shear can cause to the BFM and enables a simple yet powerful means to monitor flagellar growth from the main motility parameters of the bacterial population.